 Plants need light for photosynthesis (a process by which plants convert light energy into their food).

-If you there is no sunlight, plants and still perform photosynthesis if they get the right spectral content and enough energy of light.
+If there is no sunlight, plants and still perform photosynthesis if they get the right spectral content and enough energy of light.

 To explain it simply just let a jungle or a dark rainforest come to your mind.
-Deep inside the jungle where light gets blocked out by leaves and trees, all kinds of shade-loving plants grow that don’t require sunlight.
+Deep inside the jungle where the light gets blocked out by leaves and trees, all kinds of shade-loving plants grow that don’t require sunlight.